hanhy06/embellish_chat/docs/README.md

 > **Notes**
 >
-> * All commands in the /embellish-chat family require OP level 2.
+> * All commands in the /embellish-chat family require OP level 2 (or higher 1.21.11 GAMEMASTERS_CHECK).
 > * Commands in the /ec family do not require any OP level and can be used by all users.
 > * Through ```notificationCommandEnable```, you can configure whether users are allowed to set their notification preferences using /ec notification.
 If ```notificationCommandEnable``` is false, the user’s preference is ignored and notifications are sent for all mentions.